bio-bytes/Network_Motif/task1/README.md

 A Network_motif project

 Done as part of:
-Bio-bytes, _A life science club at IIIt-D_
+Bio-bytes, _A life science club at IIIT-D_